kamkug/STP-Trainer-GUI/README.md

 to implement that feature and possibly never will (but it is rather simple to define those ports anyway).

-I have always considered the biggest challenge being to calculate\n all of the proper costs and figure out which ports belong to :
+I have always considered the biggest challenge being to calculate all of the proper costs and figure out which ports belong to :

     - Blocking ports